francespos/Skyline/README.md

-# SkMath
+# Skyline Engine
-Math API in C++ for 2D rendering/physics engines. \
-Part of the Skyline API stack (work in progress). \
+Rendering and physics engine for 2D. \
-The library has not yet been tested.
+The library is not complete and has not yet been tested.